abhishek9sharma/sarathi/README.md

 #### Generating Git Commit Messages
 Sarathi provides a convenient command `sarathi git autocommit` to generate commit messages for Git commits.
 - Stage the files you want to commit
 - Run `sarathi git autocommit`.
-This command will automatically analyze your staged changes (using git add .), generate a commit message, and if you confirm will commit your changes to the repository with the generate message
+This command will automatically analyze your staged changes, generate a commit message via OPEN AI, show the generated message to you, and if you confirm, will commit your changes to the repository with the generated message.

 #### Generating docstring messages
 You can generate docstrings for your python code using commands such as below

 - Run `sarathi docstrgen -f src/sarathi/code/codetasks.py`.
-This command analyze the methods in the file passed and generates docstrings for functions if they do not exist.
+This command analyzes the methods in the file provided in the argument, and generates docstrings for functions.
 - Run `sarathi docstrgen -d src/sarathi/`.
-This command analyzes the methods in all files presend in the directory specified and generates docstrings for functions if they do not exist.
+This command analyzes the methods in all files present in the directory provided in the argument,  and generates docstrings for function.

 ## Helpul references